olehxch/uDrumSampler/README.md

 # uDrumSampler
-Very simple and minimal drum sampler
+Very simple and minimal drum sampler as a desktop application

 ### Latest binaries (Windows x32)